kiboschool/course-team-software-project/src/lessons/final-projects.md

 ## Submission

-You'll submit your project files, demo recording, and written reflection in Gradescope and Woolf.
+One team member should submit the project files and demo recording in Gradescope.
+Every team member must submit their own Personal Reflection.
+Every team member should submit all the materials in Woolf.